Business Risks

 Countermeasures

-The group formulates business continuity plans (BCP) to continue its business activities to the extent possible and maintain stable supplies of products even in the event of a major earthquake or other disaster.
+The Otsuka group formulates business continuity plans (BCP) to continue its business activities to the extent possible and maintain stable supplies of products even in the event of a major earthquake or other disaster.
 Specifically, in preparation for natural disasters, the group has established a system for confirming the safety of employees and their families, ensures channels of communication between group companies, maintains stockpiles of emergency supplies, and conducts regular drills.
 From the standpoint of business continuity management (BCM), group companies are cooperating to create a framework for business continuity across the group in production, orders, logistics and other operations, securing proper raw materials and product inventories, and working to strengthen measures such as multi-sourcing systems, alternate production systems and logistical systems.
 As part of these efforts, group companies jointly conduct BCP exercises, setting new themes each year.

-For COVID-19, the Risk Management Committee has led the way in formulating the response policy that has been shared with group companies.
+For COVID-19, the Global Risk Oversight Committee has led the way in formulating the response policy that has been shared with group companies.
 In addition to practicing basic infection prevention measures, the group is taking every reasonable measures, rules, regulations, etc., including implementing a work from home system, introducing and enhancing systems for web conferencing, restricting in-person visits to production sites, and using thermographic cameras to conduct body temperature screenings.

 To respond appropriately to changes in domestic and international trends caused by natural disasters and pandemics as may pertain to our core operating companies and other business sites, group companies study the likelihood of the actualization of various risks, promptly report to management, and implement countermeasures.